Rob Stafford

-Rob Stafford (born December 15, 1958) is a former Chicago television anchor and a former correspondent for NBC's Dateline NBC newsmagazine.
+Rob Stafford (born December 15, 1958) is a retired Chicago television anchor and a former correspondent for NBC's Dateline NBC newsmagazine.

 Early life and education

 A native of New Hampshire, Robert R. Stafford earned a degree in political science and journalism at Macalester College in St. Paul, Minnesota in 1981.

 Professional career

 Stafford began his career as a reporter and anchor for KBJR-TV in Duluth, Minnesota and WFRV-TV in Green Bay, Wisconsin.
 He then became a morning news anchor and an investigative reporter at WFTV-TV in Orlando, Florida.
 While at WFTV, Stafford founded the station's investigative unit and launched a two-year investigation into hotel security in Orlando, which because of Disney World is a popular tourist destination.
 Stafford's work exposed significant security breaches for tourists and ultimately resulted in a grand jury investigation.

 In September 1992, Stafford joined WBBM-TV in Chicago as a general assignment reporter.
 During his four years at the station, he also worked as a fill-in anchor.

 Stafford left WBBM in 1996 to join NBC's Dateline NBC newsmagazine show, where he worked as a Chicago-based correspondent for the newsmagazine program for almost 11 years.
-He was fired from Dateline NBC in 2006 in a cost-cutting move.
+He was removed from Dateline NBC in 2006 in a cost-cutting move.

-On September 23, 2007, Stafford joined WMAQ-TV in Chicago as a weekend anchor and general assignment reporter.
+On September 23, 2007, Stafford joined WMAQ-TV/NBC5 Chicago as a weekend anchor and general assignment reporter.
 "I wanted this job and asked for it," Stafford told the Chicago Sun-Times after being hired by WMAQ.

 He moved to the main anchor position in July 2009 and anchored the station's 5 p.m., 6 p.m., and 10 p.m. newscasts.
 He retired on December 23, 2022.